Planning to hire employees in Canada? Here’s a quick guide

 3) Recruit through an EOR

-They help draw up the necessary documentation and contracts, assist with onboarding employees, facilitate localized employee benefits, and help your business stay compliant with labor and tax laws.
+Then, an EOR helps manage the paperwork and compliance.
+They help draw up the necessary documentation and contracts, assist with onboarding employees, facilitate localized employee benefits, and compliance requirements related to labor and tax laws.

 Onboarding employees in Canada